jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ###### Visual Basic Friend Members

 <
 I have to note the application of the Visual Basic Friend access modifier.
 The basic access controller Friend isn’t required (Public Friend and Protected Friend).
-Friend Basic Access Controller means that you make a procedure’s own globality a Friend globality.
+Friend Basic Access Controller means that you make a procedure’s own module a Friend module.

-Yes, but for the effect of the Visual Basic Friend access modifier you also need to deprive global members from being accessed outside the globality.
-And that is done with globality level restriction.
+Yes, but for the effect of the Visual Basic Friend access modifier you also need to deprive global members from being accessed outside the module.
+And that is done with module level restriction.

-So the effect of the Visual Basic Friend access controller is replaced by • making the globality a friend of the procedure and level restricting global procedures.
+So the effect of the Visual Basic Friend access controller is replaced by • making the module a friend of the procedure and level restricting global procedures.

 NO!
-It’s just making it Globality Up 1!
+It’s just making it Module Up 1!
 Nothing Else!
-Do not use a Friend Globality for specific procedures!
+Do not use a Friend Module for specific procedures!
 />

 ###### C++ Friend Functions